Fine & Decorative Art Appraisals

 RICS-accredited as a Chartered Surveyor

-Fully accredited valuer with the globally-recognized Royal Institution of Chartered Surveyors (RICS)
+Fully accredited valuer with Professional Membership in the globally-recognized Royal Institution of Chartered Surveyors (RICS)

 Long experience with museum & public-sector clients